NASA's Orion spacecraft makes its closest approach to the moon as part of Artemis mission – KION546

 By Jackie Wattles, CNN Business

-NASA’s Orion spacecraft passed about 80 miles (130 kilometers) above the lunar surface in the early hours of Monday, a monumental moment in the mission designed to test the US space agency’s ability to one day return astronauts to the moon.
+NASA’s Orion capsule passed about 80 miles (130 kilometers) above the lunar surface early Monday, a monumental achievement in the mission designed to test the US space agency’s ability to one day return astronauts to the moon.

 It’s all part of NASA’s Artemis program, which aims to eventually establish a lunar outpost that can permanently host astronauts for the first time in history, in the hopes of one day paving a route to Mars.